javierbrea/narval/README.md

 * In Windows platforms, the commands are executed using the default system shell, using the nodejs `process.env.ComSpec` property.
 Usually, it should be something like: `c:\windows\system32\cmd.exe /d /s /c`.\
 Note that Windows shell can only execute `.bat` and `.cmd` commands, so, maybe you want to define your own shell.

+> Warning: Ensure that your command files have execution permissions, otherwise, the execution will obviously fail.

 ##### Using a custom shell

 It is possible to define a custom shell for running commands.
 This can be useful, for example, if you want to run commands locally in Windows using `gitBash` in order to make them compatible with Unix platforms.
 Use the [option](#command-line-options) "--shell" to define the path to the custom shell: